-The State of Meghalaya comprising eleven districts covers an area of approximately 22,429 sq km.
-Bordered to its North and East by the State of Assam and South and West by Bangladesh.
-The state presents a picturesque landscape of plateau, ravines, rivulets, lakes and water falls and magnificent gorges even exceeding 60 m. depth in Khasi Hills.
-Shillong the state capital is located at an elevation of 1800 m in the central part of Khasi Hills.
+The State of Meghalaya covers an area of approximately 23,000 sq.km and divided into seven administrative districts.
+The north and eastern borders are covered by Assam State and south and west by Bangladesh.
+Shillong, the State Capital is at an elevation of 1800m and located in the central part of Khasi hills.
 The rock formations of the area fall under Jaintia series of Eocene age.
+The Regional Stratigraphy of the area is as follows:

-The Regional Stratigraphic Succession is as follows:
+Age Group/Series Stage Beds

-Age Group/Series Stage Rock types
+Oligocene Barail Series Sandstone & Shale

-Oligocene Barail Series Sandstone & Shale.
+Upper Eocene Garo Group Kopili Formation Grey shale with alternate layers

-Upper Eocene Garo Group Kopili Formation Grey shale with alternate layers of
+of Sandstone & Siltstone

-Sandstone & Siltstone
+Lower to Middle Jaintia Group Sylhet Limestone Shale

-Lower to Middle Jaintia Group Sylhet Limestone Prang Limestone
+Eocene Prang Limestone

-Eocene Narpuh Sandstone
+Narpuh Sandstone

-UmlatdohLimestone
+Umlatdoh Limestone

 Lakadong Sandstone

-Lakadong Limestone.
+Lakadong Limestone

-Palaeocene Theria Sandstone Sandstone
+Palaeocene Therria Sandstone Sandstone